Adding Models¶

 Data Flow¶

-get_data_info(): Return raw sample metadata as dicttransforms: Load files and apply per-sample augmentations (in Dataset)collate_fn(): Batch samples, convert to tensorson_after_batch_transfer(): GPU preprocessing (optional)- Model receives the batch dict
+get_data_info(): Return raw sample metadata as dicttransforms: Load files and apply per-sample augmentations (in Dataset)collate_fn(): Batch samples, convert to tensorsBaseModel.on_after_batch_transfer(): model-owned preprocessingforward(): model inference/training forward passcompute_metrics()/predict_outputs(): model owns any output shaping (e.g., voxel-to-point scatter for segmentation) directly inside these methods

 Step 3: Register Components¶